theCodingJohn/carcosa.se/docs/handbook/values.md

 What this means is that if a team member notice that something is not done correctly or at all, she is responsible for it to be done.
 This doesn't necessarily mean that she should do it by herself, but notify another team member or the team as a whole about the problem.
-It's under no circumstances allowed to think that a specific problem is someone elses problem.
+It's under no circumstances allowed to think that a specific problem is someone else's problem.

 ## Customer love

 We love our customers and love to solve their problems.
 We don't build products just because it's fun (it is fun <3), but we do it to help our beloved customers.
-When our products and services simplify the life of our customers and we see our work is used an appreciated.
-That is when we feel true happines and joy.
+When our products and services simplify the life of our customers and we see our work is used and appreciated.
+That is when we feel true happiness and joy.

 ## Focus on key features